ptr1337/Hardened-Anonymized-DNSCrypt-Proxy/README.md

 ## Supported Linux Distributions

-`Any Linux/Distro With SystemD & NetworkManager`
+`Any Linux Distro With SystemD & NetworkManager`

 ## Differences From The Main DNSCrypt-Proxy Project